 In practice, most companies need to take the GDPR into consideration.

 Even though the GDPR only applies to data from EU residents, we took the decision to apply broadly the requirement of the regulation.
-This means we don’t restrict any privacy related feature based on the geographical location of a data subject.
+This means that except in some rare cases, we don’t restrict any privacy-related feature based on the geographical location of a data subject.

 Here are some of the actions we’ve taken to ensure we’re compliant:

 We’re taking the security of the data we manage very seriously.
-Over the last few months, our architecture has been vastly upgraded: Our entire cluster is systematically behind a firewall.
+Our architecture has been vastly upgraded prior to the GDPR enforcement: Our entire cluster is systematically behind a firewall.
 Double authentication is required for any connection.

 We’ve also subscribed to Cloudflare to provide a Web Application Firewall (WAF) and a systematic block of potential threats.